brows-app/brows/_posts/2024-02-14-configuring-net-apps-without-json-or-xml.md

 var cs = Conf.Configure(new CollegeStudent(), key: "");
 Conf.Configure(cs);
 ```
-The college student is configured twice, first with a blank key to gather generic configuration for
+The college student was configured twice, first with a blank key to gather generic configuration for
 all instances of `MyConfig`, then with a key matching the name of the type.
 The output is as follows.
 ```
 Console.WriteLine(pa.Theme);           // dark